lightning-uq-box/lightning-uq-box/contribution_guide.md

 ## Conda environment

 I have run the commands in this order to create a conda environment with which I am able to run experiments.
 Mabye the same order will work on Windows as well.
+If conda install does not work, try using pip install instead.

 ```
     $  conda create --name ninaEnv python=3.8